VOLTTRON/volttron/README.md

 * [Agent Development Walkthrough](https://volttron.readthedocs.io/en/latest/devguides/agent_development/Agent-Development.html#agent-development)
 * Demonstration of the [management UI](https://volttron.readthedocs.io/en/latest/devguides/walkthroughs/VOLTTRON-Central-Demo.html#volttron-central-demo)
-* Rabbitmq Setup with Federation and Shovel plugins
+* RabbitMQ setup with Federation and Shovel plugins
-* Backward compatibility with RabbitMQ message bus
+* Backward compatibility with the RabbitMQ message bus

 ## Acquiring Third Party Agent Code
-Third party agents are available under volttron-applications repository.
-In order to use those agents, add volttron-applications repository in the same as volttron source code clone using following command:
+Third party agents are available under the volttron-applications repository.
+In order to use those agents, clone the volttron-applications repository in the same directory as the volttron source code:

 ```sh
 cd <parent directory of volttron>